9sharathsrao/9sharathsrao/README.md

 ## Hi there 👋!
 I'm **Sharath S**

-Full Stack Developer with Java, Sql, Web Technologies.
+<h3>Full Stack Developer with Java, Sql, Web Technologies.</h3>
 <h3>From Bengaluru</h3>
 <h3>Aspiring Java Developer with a focus on secure and scalable applications</h3>
 ---
 <!-- Above 3 hypens displays a horizontal line -->

 - 🔭  I’m currently building hands-on projects as part of my training and final year work.